-If RC4 Wireless technology delivered new to you within the previous thirty days fails to perform to published specifications while being used for its intended application, we will ship a replacement unit to you and arrange for return of your original unit.
+If RC4 Wireless technology delivered new to you during the last thirty days fails to perform to published specifications while being used for its intended application, we will ship a replacement unit to you and arrange for pickup of your original unit.
+We will pay all shipping charges using your choice of next-day carrier (typically Federal Express or UPS).
 You will usually have a functioning unit within two business days (including Saturday where delivery services are available) at no charge to you.
 If a replacement unit is not in stock, we will service your unit in our shop with 48 hour turnaround.